D3SOX/arch-guide/docs/encryption/index.md

 ::: warning
 This guide will mostly care for UEFI systems.
 Steps shouldn't be much different for non-UEFI systems.
-Have a look at the arch wiki regarding [system encryption](https://wiki.archlinux.org/index.php/Dm-crypt) for more information.
+Have a look at the Arch wiki regarding [system encryption](https://wiki.archlinux.org/index.php/Dm-crypt) for more information.
 :::

 ::: tip